Expand your duties to radiological services—in only 8 weeks

 Frequently Asked Questions

-Our dental radiography certificate is designed to qualify you to deliver x-ray and other radiological services in a dental office, but it does not equip you with the skills and knowledge to practice as an LDA.
+Our Certificate of Completion in Dental Radiology is designed to qualify you to deliver x-ray and other radiological services in a dental office, but it does not equip you with the skills and knowledge to practice as an LDA.

 Unlicensed dental assistants are allowed to perform certain duties as stipulated by Minnesota Legislature regulations.
 These duties include: